Step 4—Apply for Housing

 SDSU provides a variety of living communities tailored to your major and interests.
 Space is limited in these communities.
 If you choose to live on campus, SDSU recommends you live in a residential learning community.
 Residential learning communities (RLCs) are designed to assist students living on campus as they make the transition from high school to college.
 Participants are enrolled as a group in a set of connected courses.
 Being a part of an RLC will help you to develop life-long friendships and help make SDSU feel like a smaller place.
 Resident Advisors and Academic Mentors create great communities through floor events, guest lectures, field trips, and one-on-one support.

-Research shows that freshmen who live on campus tend to perform better academically and have a smoother transition to college than those who live off campus.
+Research shows that freshmen and sophomores who live on campus tend to perform better academically and have a smoother transition to college than those who live off campus.
 In addition, living on campus at SDSU means freedom from frustrating commutes, costly utility bills, and daily meal preparation.
-Residence hall rooms are furnished and provide a number of amenities to make your on-campus living experience a positive one.
+Rooms are furnished and provide a number of amenities to make your on-campus living experience a positive one.

 - WiFi connections in each room

-- membership to the state-of-the-art Aztec Recreation Center
+- Membership to the state-of-the-art Aztec Recreation Center (ARC)

-Regardless of which community you live in, the SDSU residence halls provide a strong support network within your living environment and the opportunity to establish close-knit friendships.
+Regardless of which community you live in, living on campus provides a strong support network within your living environment and the opportunity to establish close-knit friendships.